What additional types of events do you service?

-As I only book one wedding a day, I will do whatever my clients need me to do.
+As we only book one wedding a day, we do whatever our clients need us to do.
 Additional time is $400 per hour billed every 15 minutes.
-It included all services, including my second photographer, that have been hired for the primary coverage time.
+It included all services, including a second photographer, that have been hired for the primary coverage time.

 What is your policy on taking breaks?
 If you require a meal break, do you require that the client provide your meal?

 We rarely break during our time on the job.
 We may take a quick bathroom break when necessary, but I have a camera in my hand during the entire coverage - just in case.
 We do require a meal with coverage over 5 hours, but we eat quickly and in shifts in case something happens during those few minutes we are nourishing ourselves.

 Do you charge for travel?

-Travel is built in to all my Collections, but I do have a la carte travel fees, depending on the location.
+Travel is built in to our Collections, but we do have a la carte travel fees options, depending on the location and time of day.

 How soon after the event are the proofs ready for viewing?